 Minimizes Pressure Ulcers

-This is the percentage of residents who have had a pressure ulcer.
-Pressure ulcers, also referred to as bed sores, are routinely caused by residents staying in one position for too long.
-Better nursing protocols can limit the percentage of residents in a nursing home who sustain pressure ulcers.
+This tells you the percentage of residents who have had a pressure ulcer.
+Pressure ulcers are considered to be an indicator of the quality of nursing care at a nursing home.
+Pressure ulcers, also known as bed sores, are routinely caused by patients staying in one position for too long.

 Minimizes Serious Falls

-This indicates the percent of long-term patients which suffered a fall leading to serious injury.
-This is one of the statistics we use in calculating our nursing scores.
+This tells you the percentage of long-term stay patients who experienced falls which resulted in severe injury.
+This is one of the statistics we use in determining our nursing grades.

 Minimizes Urinary Tract Infections